 The Primary and Secondary Layer of content

 The Secondary Layer is a compliment to the Primary Layer that does not need much more effort on your part or the reader.
 You want to build upon the engagement you have created already through your Primary Layer without overwhelming your main audience.
-The easiest way to do this is through Twitter or Facebook.
+The easiest way to do this is through Twitter, Instagram or Facebook.

 Currently, most people use Twitter and Facebook to duplicate the content they offer on their blog or have links to their blog.
-Most people will follow your site through a RSS feed, so this Secondary Layer needs to offer a little more reason to exist.
+Most people will follow your site through the RSS feed, so this Secondary Layer needs to offer a little more reason to exist.

 The Third or Shared Layer

 If people want to learn more about what interests you have and how you spend your time online, there needs to be an added commitment to follow a Third or Shared Layer.
 With this Layer, I would share links of other bloggers I follow regularly, quotes, pictures that I have taken or others, or products (books, movies, tools, technology) you enjoy using.

 The Fourth or Summit Layer

 The content in this Layer can be more personal since people will already have a sound understanding of your thoughts and how you developed them.
 The commitment for people on this Layer will be more than the other ones, and it will also need a larger commitment by you, as well.

 With the Fourth Layer, you already have their attention, because they committed more energy to your blog.
 They are seeking the WOW factor.
 They have climbed the mountain and want to be enlightened by you personally.

 Some examples of bloggers who do this are Ramit Sethi (who wrote a 4,000+ word email to his followers), Steve Pavlina (regularly provides content not available on his website, including advance offers on products or services), or Mark Sisson (sends out newsletters with personal messages to inspire people through the day/week).